MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-transfers-in-planning.md

 ---
 title: Design Details - Transfers in Planning | Microsoft Docs
-description: This topic describes how to use transfer orders as a source of supply when planning stock levels.
+description: This topic describes how to use transfer orders as a source of supply when planning inventory levels.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual